Are We Role-Playing On Life’s Stage?

 “All the world’s a stage” is attributed to William Shakespeare.
 It originates from a monologue spoken by the character Jaques in his pastoral comedy As You Like It, specifically in Act II, Scene VII.

 Remember, the world’s greatest actors don’t just recite lines – they become their characters.
-They live and breathe their roles.
+They live and breathe their parts.
 That’s what you need to do in life.
 Don’t just go through the motions.
 Embody the person you want to be.

 Every interaction is a scene.
 Every decision is a plot point.
 Every challenge is just dramatic tension building to your triumphant third act.